-Objective: The objective of the Fund is to provide a return, net of fees, higher than that provided by the Numis Smaller Companies plus AIM (excluding Investment Companies) Index over the long term (at least five years).
+Objective: The objective of the Fund is to provide income with the prospect of capital growth, in order to achieve a return, net of fees, higher than the IA Sterling Corporate Bond Sector average over the long term (at least five years).

-Policy: At least 70% of the Fund is invested in shares of smaller companies based in the UK (i.e. companies domiciled, headquartered or which conduct a majority of their business activity, in the UK).
-Up to 30% of the Fund may be invested in other assets, including shares of other companies which may be based anywhere in the world, open-ended funds (including funds managed by Jupiter and its associates), cash and near cash.
-Smaller companies are defined as UK-listed companies which are: in the Numis Smaller Companies plus AIM (excluding Investment Companies; or in the bottom ten% (by market capitalisation) of the FTSE All Share Index; or listed on the Alternative Investment Market.
+Policy: At least 70% of the Fund is invested in fixed interest securities issued by companies based anywhere in the world.
+Up to 30% of the Fund may be invested in other assets, including open-ended funds (including funds managed by Jupiter and its associates), cash and near cash.